helluvamatt/Minecraft-Overviewer/README.rst

 Further documentation may be found at https://github.com/brownan/Minecraft-Overviewer/wiki/Documentation

+Documentation for the add-ons to WorldGuard can be found in their respective directories under the web_assets directory.

 To contact the developers and other users, go to the site at the top of this README, or go to #overviewer on irc.freenode.net.